denizsimsek06/iadeDemo/README.md

 # iadeDemo
+Demonstration project.

-Demonstration project, aims are to accurately detect, identify and count multiple packaged biscuits of Eti Tutku 60g.
+Aims are to detect, identify and count multiple packaged biscuits of Eti Tutku 60g.